lchen198/wypyplus/README.md

 * Click the Submit button to save a page.
 If you save an empty page, WyPyPlus will delete it from disk.

 ### How to create tags
-There's no different between Tags and WikiWords.
+There's no difference between Tags and WikiWords.
 When you create a new page, there will be a link on the top of the screen to show all pages that reference it.

 For example, you can create a page called MyTag, and put the word MyTag to other pages and see references here: http://127.0.0.1:8000/cgi-bin/wypyplus?p=MyTag&q=f

 # Design Tradeoffs

-* To keep things minimum, WyPyPlus only supports a subset of markdown syntaxes.
+* To keep things minimal, WyPyPlus only supports a subset of markdown syntaxes.
 * To avoid depending on an external parser, WyPyPlus uses regular expresisons to match tags.
 It is not perfect, but farily useable.
 * WyPyPlus has no config file.
-You can't mis-config it.
+You can't mis-configure it.
 If you really need something, just edit the source code.
 * WyPyPlus doesn't automatically save for you.
 Don't refresh the page before submitting your change.

 # Source Code